 Seattle, like it or not, becomes Shell’s Arctic base

-SEATTLE (AP) — An oil rig outfitted for Royal Dutch Shell's exploration in the remote Arctic Ocean parked in Seattle's harbor, marking a pivotal moment for an environmental movement increasingly mobilized around climate change.
+SEATTLE (AP) — The arrival in Seattle Thursday of an oil rig Royal Dutch Shell is outfitting for oil exploration in the remote Arctic Ocean marks a pivotal moment for an environmental movement increasingly mobilized around climate change.

-He and about two dozen kayakers paddled around Elliott Bay as the towering rig passed the city's Space Needle.
-The tiny boats, which kept their distance from the rig, were dwarfed by the 400-foot (120-meter)-long structure rising nearly 300 feet (90 meters) above the water.
-The image suggests how outmatched Shell's opponents have been as they try to keep the petroleum giant from continuing its $6 billion effort to open new oil and gas reserves in one of the world's most dangerous maritime environments.
+About two dozen kayakers paddled around Elliott Bay as the towering rig passed the city’s Space Needle.
+The tiny boats, which kept their distance from the rig, were dwarfed by the 400-foot (122-meter)-long structure rising nearly 300 feet (90 meters) above the water.
+The image suggests how outmatched Shell’s opponents have been as they try to keep the petroleum giant from continuing its $6 billion effort to open new oil and gas reserves in one of the world’s most dangerous maritime environments.

-Environmental groups in the Pacific Northwest are sensing a shift in the politics that surround energy production and have mobilized against a series of projects that would transform the region into a gateway for crude oil and coal exports to Asia.
+But environmental groups in the Pacific Northwest are sensing a shift in the politics that surround energy production, and have mobilized against a series of projects that would transform the region into a gateway for crude oil and coal exports to Asia.

 “These proposals have woken a sleeping giant in the Northwest,” said Eric de Place, policy director for Sightline Institute, a liberal Seattle think tank.
 “It has unleashed this very robust opposition movement.”